-I bring my experience of over 30 years of self-exploration and healing practices to assist others in cultivating the four basic areas of mindfulness – of the body through physical sensations and breath; of the mind through thoughts, images and emotions; of feeling tone - pleasant, unpleasant and neutral; and of the universal laws of impermanence, it's not personal, and when there is attachment there is suffering that apply to all experiences.
+I bring my experience of nearly 40 years of self-exploration and healing practices to assist others in cultivating the four basic areas of mindfulness – of the body through physical sensations and breath; of the mind through thoughts, images and emotions; of feeling tone - pleasant, unpleasant and neutral; and of the universal laws of impermanence, it's not personal, and when there is attachment there is suffering that apply to all experiences.

 The benefit of mindfulness in these four areas, simply put, is we are able to recognize where we are stuck, how we get stuck and how to move forward.
 Our difficulties will usually arrive in one or two areas, perhaps an insistent story or a pain in the body.
 By expanding our attention to the other areas of mindfulness we can achieve a deeper understanding and level of acceptance in relationship to the problematic issue.

 We will explore these difficulties by using a combination of techniques: discussion; the learning of skillful tools and processes; physical movement; Reiki; and learning how to reign in the activities of the mind.

 When I first became a student of individual mindfulness training with Denise as my guide, the landscape of my life was plenty rugged.
 I will be forever grateful for that internal compass that pointed me in Denise's direction.
 Within the heartfelt and gentle space of our sessions, I was able to begin that journey of turning inward and turning outward for healing that changed my relationships with myself, others, and the world around me.
 Grow.
 Learn.
 Be well.
 These are the messages I carry in my heart-mind everyday.
 I wish them for you, too.
 And, Denise, thank you for these gifts.